-Transportation Employees (Study Tours)
+Transportation Employees (Study Tours) - Teachers will always accompany students on Study Tours.

 - Supervise the care of students if disaster occurs while students are in the bus. - Transfer students to new location when directed. - Execute assignments as directed by the Incident Commander or ICS supervisor. - Transport individuals in need of medical attention.